 Ms Catherine Sankey

-- Honorary Senior Research Fellow (People, Place & Social Change)
+- Honorary Senior Research Fellow (School of Education)

 I am an Honorary Senior Research Fellow in the Department of Education.
 I have participated in a number of the PASCAL programmes most notably the PURE project where I formed part of the review team for regions in Norway and Sweden.
 I can offer insights into policy areas of regional environmental sustainability and the role of community engagement for health and wellbeing.
 I am particularly interested in the endeavours which enable environmental improvement through community-led innovation by taking national ambitions and priorities and applying them at a local level.